purplemagma/native-qbo-plugin/README.md

 Waiting for connections
 ```

+### Trust the SSL certificate

+For some reason, Chrome is really picky about trusting certificates before allowing CORS calls to go through.
+You need to import the ssl/server.crt from the sample source into your trusted root store.
+On Mac, just navigate to native-qbo-plugin/ssl and open the server.crt file.
+It will open in "Keychain Access".
+Just select "Always Trust".

 ### Sign up for a QBO company in QA
 1. Visit https://qa.qbo.intuit.com/qbo2/redir/startuphere?qbimport=n
 2. In section 1, create a new user id